wh0th3h3llam1/PdfDing/README.md

 The name is a combination of PDF and *ding*.
 Ding is the German word for thing.
 Thus, PdfDing is a thing for your PDFs.
 Inspired by [linkding](https://github.com/sissbruecker/linkding).

-### Live Demo
+## Live Demo
-Try it!
-Demo Server: https://demo.pdfding.com
+Try PdfDing on the demo instance: https://demo.pdfding.com

 This is a temporary live demo with shared user accounts, all data will be deleted every 60 minutes.

-### Feature Overview
+## Features
-* Seamless browser based PDF viewing on multiple devices
-* Remembers current position - continue where you stopped reading
+* Seamless browser based PDF viewing on multiple devices.
+Remembers current position - continue where you stopped reading
-* Organize PDFs with multi-level tags
+* Stay on top of your PDF collection with multi-level tagging, starring and archiving functionalities
 * Edit PDFs by adding annotations, highlighting and drawings
-* Dark Mode, colored themes and custom theme colors
+* Clean, intuitive UI with dark mode, inverted color mode and custom theme colors
-* Inverted color mode for reading PDFs
 * SSO support via OIDC
-* Share PDFs with an external audience via a link or a QR Code
+* Share PDFs with an external audience via a link or a QR Code with optional access control
-* Shared PDFs can be password protected and access can be controlled with a maximum number of views and an expiration date
 * Markdown Notes
 * Progress bars show the reading progress of each PDF at a quick glance
-* Every user can upload its own PDFs.
-There is no admin curating the content.
-* Automated and encrypted backups to S3 compatible storage
-* Consumption directory as an alternative way to add PDFs

-### Screenshots
+## Screenshots
 Screenshots can be found [here](https://github.com/mrmn2/PdfDing/blob/master/docs/screenshots.md).

-### Why PdfDing?
-I started developing PdfDing as I was searching for a solution for viewing and managing PDF files.
-I had a few simple requirements:

-* view PDFs seamlessly in the browser of my desktop and mobile devices
-* every user can upload files
-* can be self-hosted via Docker
-* minimal and resource-friendly
-* SSO support

-I was quite surprised to find out that there was no app matching my simple requirements.
-While there were some existing solutions they still had some problems:

-* They are using the inbuilt PDF viewer of the browser.
-This works fine on desktops and laptops but on smartphones it will simply download the PDF file and not display it in the browser.
-* They are really feature rich and therefore resource-hungry.
-I do not need fancy AI or OCR.
-I just want to view and organize my PDFs.
-* The content needs to be curated by an admin user.
-Normal users are not allowed to add PDFs.
-* PDFs can not be uploaded via the UI.

-Thus, I am developing PDfDing as a simple webapp with a clear focus on a single thing: viewing and managing PDFs.

 ## Installation
 PdfDing is designed to be run with container solutions like Docker.
 The Docker image is compatible with ARM64 platforms,